aashikaaa09/useless_project_temp/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
-- Aashika Kiran Nair: HTML,CSS,JavaScript
+- Aashika Kiran Nair: Developed the main application layout and mood selection functionality.
-- Anjana Satheesh: HTML,CSS,JavaScript
+- Anjana Satheesh: Designed UI elements and created the overall aesthetic of the app.
-- G Sreenandhini: HTML, JavaScript
+- G Sreenandhini: Integrated Spotify API and managed playlist embedding.

 ---
 Made with ❤️ at TinkerHub Useless Projects